MrShahzebKhoso/Awesome-Safe-ReinforcementLearning/README.md

 ---

 ## 🤝 Contributing
 Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting a pull request.
+You are welcome to submit a pull request for the suggestions for new papers, codes or other useful links.
-We welcome:
+I welcome:
 - New papers with short summaries
 - Benchmarks and environments
 - Blog posts and tutorials